toufik-airane/toufik-airane/README.md

 Feel free to book me for a chat - https://calendly.com/toufik-airane/one-hour-chat

-**Join my Telegram group 👉 https://t.me/secopslab**
+**Join my Telegram group**

 A cybersecurity feed for application security and incident response teams.
-We promote technical materials to step up your learning curve.
+We promote technical materials to step up your learning curve. 👉 https://t.me/secopslab

 **My latest discussion**